Close

 Background

 Most countries in Latin America face the challenge of having incomplete, outdated, and unequal national cartographic datasets, resulting in the exclusion of many vulnerable populations and isolated localities from official maps.
-This lack hampers evidence-based planning and the development of innovative and sustainable public policies to address the impacts of climate change on these underserved communities.
-Reasons are too wide gaps in territorial information, fast changes of land uses, and lack of resources, and technical capacities.
+This lack of data hampers evidence-based planning and the development of innovative and sustainable public policies to address the impacts of climate change on these underserved communities.
+Some of the reasons for this include broad gaps in territorial information, fast changes of land uses, and lack of resources and technical capacities.

 In 2024, a collaboration was established with a new network of organizations and governments, the Open Government Partnership-Local, which issued a call for local governments to participate in similar training until achieving integrated results in current public policy processes and urban planning.